apoapse1/Librum-for-Skyrim-VR/source/5_Changelog.rst

 * *Apoapse's Advancement* - completely seamless level-up framework, based on *Smooth Attribute Scaling*
 * *The Wanderer's Glade* - all-new, in-setting starting zone, using the excellent resources from *Bosmer City Kit Resource*
 * All mod initialization is *automated*, so you can play normally from the get-go.
+* Totally custom HUD, built on top of Paper HUD and integrating all mod features into a Daggerfall-style bar at the bottom of the screen.

 Added Mods: